 If the ODC proposes to dispose of the matter by way of formal charges, a Request for Permission to do so is required before charges are filed.
 The request usually sets forth the factual background of the matter, the proposed rule violations and a summary of the evidence to be offered.
-The request is reviewed by a Hearing Committee chair or lawyer member and is either approved or denied.
+The request is reviewed by a Hearing Committee chair or lawyer member of a hearing committee and is either approved or denied.
 If permission is granted, the ODC may proceed with the filing of formal charges.

-V. DISCIPLINARY PROCEEDINGS
+VI.
+DISCIPLINARY PROCEEDINGS